 Pench National Park.

-Pench Tiger Reserve, primarily a teak forest, is situated on the southern slopes of Satpura hill ranges of central Indian highlands.
-Notably, it shares a vital wildlife corridor with Kanha tiger reserve, facilitating movement of animals, including tigers, between the two reserves, the length of the corridor is around 160 kms.
-Besides tigers, Pench is also a good habitat for the elusive leopard.
-The reserve’s diverse fauna also includes sloth bears, Indian gaur, wild dogs, sambar deer, langurs, and an impressive array of over 300 bird species.
+Pench Tiger Reserve, dominated by teak forests, lies along the southern slopes of the Satpura hill ranges in the central Indian highlands.
+It forms a critical 160-kilometre wildlife corridor with Kanha Tiger Reserve, supporting the free movement of species such as the Bengal tiger.
+In addition to tigers, Pench is known for sightings of the elusive leopard.
+The reserve also supports diverse wildlife including sloth bears, Indian gaur, wild dogs, sambar deer, langurs, and over 300 recorded bird species, making it a rich and rewarding destination for wildlife enthusiasts.

 Best Time to Go